LauYeeYu/Lau-CPP-Lib/wiki/RB_tree_en.md

 - Erase the element at `position`.
 - Throw `lau::InvalidIterator` if the iterator doesn't belong to this tree or the iterator is the end iterator.
+- To make the class visiting easier, the function returns a reference pointing to this class.
 - Time complexity: $O(\log n)$ (on average).

 ```c++